 STEP 4: MOVING THE FURNITURE AROUND

 During surgery the OR table height is often changed.
 When the height of the table goes up, the mayo stand needs to go up so it doesn’t place pressure on the patient’s feet.
 Anesthesia communicates this to the team and the scrub tech will adjust the mayo.
 They might ask you to move your arms so they can move the tray.
-Please remember that while you may rest your hands on the patient if you are scrubbed, you must be mindful of leaning on the patient—particularly if they are a very small ...
+Please remember that while you may rest your hands on the patient if you are scrubbed, you must be mindful of leaning on the patient—particularly if ...